iCHAIT/NUS-Courses-pdf/README.md

 ## Why?

 There were number of web pages that needed to be traversed for going through all course information and stuff.
-I wanted all this info at once place so that I don't have to navigate between multiple chrome tabs and more imortantly I can share the info with Shadab for discussion.
+I wanted all this info at once place so that I don't have to navigate between multiple chrome tabs and more imortantly I can share the info with my friends for discussion.

 ## Workflow